TGAC/COPO-documentation/about/sample-managers-guidelines.rst

 .. hint::

+   * **All** sample field values can be updated by sample managers.

-   * See the :ref:`samples-update` section for information about which field values can be updated.
+   * **Some** sample field values can be updated by sample providers.
+See the :ref:`samples-update` section for information about which field values can be updated by sample providers.

-     Samples can be updated by resubmitting the manifest with the updated metadata.
+   * Samples can be updated by resubmitting the manifest with the updated metadata.

 The following steps can be followed to upload a manifest or update a submitted manifest on behalf of a manifest submitter [#f2]_: